hossamsadany/Animal-Shelters-SQL-Certification/README.md

 For future visualization purposes, you will also need to include a percentage column in your result.
 This percentage should reflect the fraction of the total cost to be allocated to each animal and size combination.

+Order query by animal type in alphabetical order, and then size (in order from small to large).
+Percentage should be expressed as a number rounded to two decimal places (e.g. 50.25% becomes 50.25).